andrescn20/andrescn20/README.md

 #### Hello there :muscle:

-Im a former Mechanical Engineer and University Professor making my way in tech as a **Web Developer**.
+Im a Mechanical Engineering, Web Developer and University Professor.
 Im passionate about education and creating with purpose.
 Based in Costa Rica:costa_rica:

+-:book: Programming Profesor at [Cenfotec](https://ucenfotec.ac.cr/)
 - :hammer_and_wrench:	Currently working on and Educational App: [Project Newton](https://projectnewton.andrescn20.com/)
 - :bookmark_tabs: Take a look at my [Portfolio](https://www.andrescn20.com/)